CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. Review the **Access management for Azure resources** area.
 Ensure you can manage access to all Azure subscriptions and management groups in the tenant.

-1. In the protal search box search for and select `Management groups`.
+1. In the portal search box search for and select `Management groups`.

 1. On the **Management groups** blade, click **+ Create**.